 Defining Sexual Conduct and Sexual Contact

 Ohio has many sex crime laws on the books.
 Some laws are broad and criminalize a wide range of sexual acts.
 Others are narrow and focus on specific sexually-related activities.
-Criminal sexual acts are generally defined as either “sexual conduct” or “sexual contact.”
+Sex crimes are generally defined as either “sexual conduct” or “sexual contact.”
 It is important to understand the difference between sexual conduct and sexual contact.
 While they may sound similar and potentially interchangeable, they actually refer to specific behavior.
 The penalties associated with sexual conduct are generally (but not always) more severe than those for sexual contact.

 In Ohio, sexual conduct is defined as (a) vaginal intercourse between a man and a woman; (b) anal intercourse, fellatio, and cunnilingus between any two people; or (c) any penetration of the vaginal or anal opening of another person without permission using any body part, instrument, apparatus, or object.
 So, sexual conduct is what we generally think of as sex.